New Code of Conduct for Building Surveyors in Victoria

 The core principle to act independently

 At first blush, the Code could be seen as a series of motherhood statements.
-However, the high level values comprising the eight core principles are only one element of the Code.
+However, the high level values comprising the 8 core principles are only one element of the Code.
 Each core principle includes details of what building surveyors must (or must not) do to meet each core principle and practical examples are provided.

 The core principle to act independently (core principle 4), which requires a building surveyor to act independently when providing building surveying services, will be an interesting principle to watch over the early years of the Code’s implementation.